GTAmodding/III.VC.SA.LimitAdjuster/doc/Creating Your Own Adjuster.md

     + Optionally `GetUsage` can be implemented to tell the user how much of the limit has been used
     + The `Adjuster::GetUsage<T>` method can be used to straightly get the string from the usage and max usage integers.
 * **Injector and Game Version Manager**
-    + The basic frontend for patches is the blessed injector library.
+    + The basic frontend for patches is the injector library.
     + It includes a game version manager, that can be accessed from `Adjuster::GetGVM` or the shortcuts `Adjuster::IsIII`, `Adjuster::IsVC` and `Adjuster::IsSA`
     + You are not totally required to use the injector library if you are implementing a pre-existing adjuster, but making a biding for the other library that translates into injector calls is recommended.